PerfectoCode/testcafe-browser-provider-perfecto/README.md

 ## Usage

-When you run tests from the command line, use the alias when specifying browsers:
+When you run tests from the command line, use the configuration file when specifying browsers:

 ```
 testcafe perfecto:'path/to/configuration/file.json' 'path/to/test/file.js'